PKizzle/dns/cmd/atomdns/man/atomdns-conffile.5.md

 }
 ```

-When defining a new zone, you either create a new server, or add it to an existing one.
-Here we define one
+When defining a new zone, you either create a new block, or add it to an existing one.
+Here we define two
-server that handles two zones; that potentially chain different handlers:
+blocks that each handle a different zone, that potentially chain different handlers:

 ```conffile
 example.org {